The House That Knows You: User Authentication Based on IoT Data: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank David Choffnes, Daniel Dubois, and Jingjing Ren for providing us access to the Mon(IoT)r Lab at Northeastern University and setting up the data collection infrastructure that enabled IoT device monitoring.
+The authors would like to thank David Choffnes, Daniel Dubois, and Jingjing Ren for providing us access to the Mon(IoT)r Lab\footnote{https://moniotrlab.ccis.neu.edu} at Northeastern University and setting up the data collection infrastructure that enabled IoT device monitoring.
 We thank Visa Research for funding this research.
 We would also like to thank Andres Molina-Markham for many discussions on contextual authentication.